 Adrian Cochet, BSc.
 (Kin), M.P.T., T.P.I.
-Certified
+Certified, B.D.N.

 Adrian utilizes a focused manual therapy practice paired with biomechanical and neuromuscular motor patterning to help individuals reach their full potential.
-Adrian’s knowledge and experience ranges from fitness to function - whether you’re a weekend warrior looking to improve your fitness, a high level performance athlete trying to make it to the top, or simply someone looking to improve your quality of life, Adrian is here to help you.
+Adrian’s knowledge and experience ranges from fitness to function; whether you’re a weekend warrior looking to improve your fitness, a high-level performance athlete trying to make it to the top, or simply someone looking to improve your quality of life, Adrian is here to help you.